developer-zebra/developer-zebra-site/src/ekd/1-2/guide/setup/index.md

 ---

 ## Installation
-EKD is installed in the same was as any Windows application.
+Enterprise Keyboard Designer is installed in the same was as any Windows application.

-1. Download the “`EnterpriseKeyboardDesigner.exe`” onto the target Windows system.
+1. [Download Enterprise Keyboard Designer](../../download) installation file onto the target Windows system.
-2. Double-click `.exe` file to run the installer.
+2. Double-click the “`EnterpriseKeyboardDesigner.exe`” file to run the installer.
-3. Follow prompts presented by the installer.
+3. Follow prompts presented by the installer. <br>**Enterprise Keyboard Designer launches automatically when installation completes successfully**.

-**Enterprise Keyboard Designer launches automatically when installation completes successfully**.
+4. Go to the [EKD Usage page](../usage) for step-by-step EKD usage instructions.

 -----